 “God Dammit!”
 Satsuki bangs her fists on the table.

 “Squad leader?”
 The Commandramon wait for orders.
-Satsuki shakes in anger for a brief moment before regaining her composure.
+Satsuki shakes in anger.

 “We’ve got the Espimon and Digitama.
 We’ll leave the rest to the police.”